Objects

 - Relationship Consistency: Valid references between objects

-- Metric Validation: Appropriate data types for Facts values
+- Metric Validation: Appropriate data types for analytics values

 Quality Scoring Factors